mbgh/watermark-img/README.md

 * [ImageMagick](https://www.imagemagick.org) needs to be installed on your Windows operating system.
 Refer to
   [this website](http://imagemagick.sourceforge.net/http/www/windows.html) to
-  download the ImageMagick installer and follow the instructions there.
+  download the installer and follow the instructions there.

 * You need to have a watermark, which you want to be inserted into the input image (best in vector format such that it can be scaled arbitrarily).